 The Social Service Workers United of Southereast Michigan is an Industrial Organizing Committee of the Ypsilanti branch of the Industrial Workers of the World (I.W.W., a multi-industrial organization “known for its high standards of democracy, transparency, multinationalism, and active use of the right to strike”) comprised of mental health professionals, substance abuse counselors, social workers, child welfare workers, students, and more from across the Washtenaw metro area aiming to organize our colleagues.

-The Social Worker Equity Campaign first began in 2021 in response to striking inequities in salary and status for social workers who stand in sharp relief to the field’s stated social justice commitments to clients.
-Campaign efforts are focused on internal reforms within NASW and CSWE that shift the professional culture to one emphasizing collective action and mutual self-interest between clients and professionals, similar to those found within nurses’ and teachers’ unions and associations.
+The Social Worker Equity Campaign began in 2021 in response to striking inequities in salary and status for social workers, which stand in sharp contrast to the field’s stated social justice commitments to clients.
+Campaign efforts focus on internal reforms within NASW and CSWE that shift the professional culture toward one that emphasizes collective action and mutual self-interest between clients and professionals, similar to those found in nurses’ and teachers’ unions and associations.

 The upEND Movement is a collaborative movement that works to abolish the existing child welfare system, which is built on a model of surveillance and separation and is more accurately described as a family policing system.
 Abolition requires ending this oppressive system and imagining and recreating how society supports children, families, and communities in being safe and thriving.